Farrah Fawcett: Media coverage

-News of Fawcett's death was largely overshadowed by media coverage of the death of music icon Michael Jackson, which occurred twelve hours later on the same day.
+News of Fawcett's death was largely overshadowed by media coverage of the death of Michael Jackson, which occurred a few hours later on the same day.
 On the night of her death, ABC aired an hour-long special episode of 20/20 featuring clips from several of Barbara Walters' past interviews with Fawcett, as well as new interviews with Ryan O'Neal, Jaclyn Smith, Alana Stewart, and Dr. Lawrence Piro.
 Walters followed up on the story on Friday's episode of 20/20.
 CNN's Larry King Live planned a show exclusively about Fawcett that evening until Jackson's death caused the program to shift to cover both stories.
 Cher, a longtime friend of Fawcett, and Suzanne de Passe, executive producer of Fawcett's Small Sacrifices mini-series, both paid tribute to Fawcett on the program.
-Coincidentally, de Passe had worked for Motown Records in the 1960s and 70s, and she had also played a major part in the development of the Jackson 5 which included Michael Jackson.
+Coincidentally, de Passe had worked for Motown Records in the 1960s and '70s, and she had also played a major part in the development of the Jackson 5, which included Michael Jackson.
 NBC aired a Dateline NBC special "Farrah Fawcett: The Life and Death of an Angel" the following evening, June 26, preceded by a rebroadcast of Farrah's Story in prime time.

 That weekend and the following week, television tributes continued.
 MSNBC aired back-to-back episodes of its Headliners and Legends episodes featuring Fawcett and Jackson.
 TV Land aired a mini-marathon of Charlie's Angels and Chasing Farrah episodes.
 E! aired Michael & Farrah: Lost Icons and The Biography Channel aired Bio Remembers: Farrah Fawcett.
 The documentary Farrah's Story re-aired on the Oxygen Network and MSNBC.
 BET aired the 2004 movie The Cookout, in which Fawcett had appeared.